Kaaba: After Muhammad

 During the Hajj of 930 CE, the Shi'ite Qarmatians attacked Mecca under Abu Tahir al-Jannabi, defiled the Zamzam Well with the bodies of pilgrims and stole the Black Stone, taking it to the oasis in Eastern Arabia known as al-Aḥsāʾ, where it remained until the Abbasids ransomed it in 952 CE.
-The basic shape and structure of the Kaaba have not changed since then.

 After heavy rains and flooding in 1626, the walls of the Kaaba collapsed and the Mosque was damaged.
 The same year, during the reign of Ottoman Emperor Murad IV, the Kaaba was rebuilt with granite stones from Mecca, and the Mosque was renovated.

+In 1916, after Hussein bin Ali had launched the Great Arab Revolt, during the Battle of Mecca between Arab and Ottoman forces, the Ottoman troops bombarded the city and hit the Kaaba, setting fire to the protective veil.
+This incident was later exploited by the propaganda of the Great Arab Revolt to attempt to demonstrate the impiety of the Ottomans and the legitimacy of the revolt as a holy war.

+On 15 March 1935, three armed men from Oman attacked and tried to assassinate King Ibn Saud during his performance of Hajj.
+He survived the attack unhurt, through the intervention of the crown prince, and the three attackers were killed by bodyguards.

-The Kaaba is depicted on the reverse of 500 Saudi riyal, and the 2000 Iranian rial banknotes.
+The Kaaba is depicted on the reverse of 500 Saudi riyal and 2000 Iranian rial banknotes.

+Al-Azraqi provided the following narrative on the authority of his grandfather: